Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 How long do GPS tracker batteries usually last?

 In practice, most battery-powered asset trackers last weeks to several months when set up correctly.
 For vehicles that run every day, hardwired trackers remove battery concerns entirely.
-I usually recommend matching the power setup to how the asset is used that’s the easiest way to avoid surprises later.
+Matching the power setup to how the asset is used is the easiest way to avoid surprises later.

 Are GPS trackers legal to use on landscaping employees?